 Correcting Cosmetic Flaws Is Easier Than You Think

 If you’ve been considering cosmetic dentistry to enhance your smile and self-confidence, you’ll be thrilled to know that, in some cases, it can be done in just one visit.
-For minor or moderate cavities and cosmetic flaws, Dr. Cowell can use direct bonding to restore the appearance of your teeth and give you a beautiful smile that feels great.
+For minor or moderate cavities and cosmetic flaws, Dr. Cowell can use dental bonding in our DeLand, FL dental office to restore the appearance of your teeth and give you a beautiful smile that feels great.
 If you want to improve the way you look with the least amount of dental work possible, contact us today to schedule a consultation!

 Direct bonding is done by “bonding” a tooth-colored material called composite resin to the teeth.
 Since we’ll match this material to your existing tooth color, some people prefer to get a whitening treatment first to help their final result look even better.
 Also called cosmetic bonding, this procedure is a simple and effective way to repair cavities and make cosmetic changes to the front teeth.
 By shaping the material to blend in perfectly with your existing smile, we’ll give you a gorgeous result that also looks very natural.

 As a dentist in DeLand with decades of experience in cosmetic work, Dr. Cowell has used direct bonding to correct all of the following issues:

 - Chips and cracks

 However, our goal is always to make sure you get the smile you want, so we may recommend a different option for more severe cosmetic issues.